- Check your insurance, registration and utilities before heading up for the first cabin weekend of the year.

 - Check the furnace and put in a new filter.

 - Check pipes for rust or damage before you turn on your plumbing and water heater.
-If you’re not sure how to make the call, hire a plumber to do a basic assessment.
+If you’re not sure what to look for, hire a plumber to do a basic assessment.

 - Be on the lookout for signs of critters.
-Check screens and windows for holes and gaps and electrical cords for fraying or bite marks.
+Check screens and windows for holes and gaps, electrical cords for fraying or bite marks and cupboards, pantry and other areas for mouse activity.

 - Inspect your deck and eaves for signs of rotting.